tjiang31/xgboost/README.md

   Minimum sum of instance weight (hessian) needed in a child.
 If the tree partition step results in a leaf node with the sum of instance weight less than min_child_weight, then the building process will give up further partitioning.
 In linear regression task, this simply corresponds to minimum number of instances needed to be in each node.
 The larger min_child_weight is, the more conservative the algorithm will be.

-  `Hessian is the H term in objective function of XGBoost, if H is too small,  the obj will be `
+  `Hessian is the H term in objective function of XGBoost; if H is too small,  the obj will be highly determined by the small H term, because H is on the denom side of the obj.
+So overfitting will happen...`

   range: [0,∞]